- Latin America

 4. Experience Top U.S. Destinations

 Have you taken in the local fare at a Chicago street fest in summer?
 Have you enjoyed a baseball game at Fenway Park?
 Have you been meaning to visit friends in NYC?
-The U.S has great some places to experience too and ITA offers full-time, in-person classes in top U.S. destinations like Chicago, Boston, Seattle, New York and even Honolulu.
+The U.S has great some places to experience too and ITA offers full-time, in-person classes in top U.S. destinations like Chicago and New York.

 These onsite classes are 4-weeks and allow you to expedite the entire planning process for getting TEFL certified moving abroad.
 They are also ideal for those who prefer to take their TEFL class in person.